US stocks edge lower as investors weigh caution, optimism - WTMJ

 Wall Street continued to digest solid corporate earnings and updates on a decline of new virus cases.
 The latest government report on jobless claims, though, reaffirmed that employment remains a weak spot in the economy as vaccine distribution ramps up in the hopes of eventually ending the pandemic and its impact.

 Technology stocks were the only companies making gains after two relatively weak days.
 Most other sectors of the market were edging lower.
-The yield on 10-year Treasury note held at 1.15% after being as high as 1.20% earlier this week.
+The yield on 10-year Treasury note rose to 1.16% from 1.15% late Wednesday after being as high as 1.20% earlier this week.

 President Joe Biden held his first conversation with Chinese leader Xi Jinping.
 Although there wasn’t any indication of a major change in U.S. trade policy, businesses are hoping for a less combative approach to trade policy between the world’s two biggest economies than during the Trump administration.
 Technology companies were among some of the hardest hit companies by tough trade policies during the previous administration.